canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 ---

-# Ensuring security and isolation of workloads in a Charmed Kubernetes cluster with Kata Containers
+# Ensuring security and isolation in Charmed Kubernetes with Kata Containers